-From Friday 29 May, Cinecittà once again welcomes fans of the Seventh Art every weekend from 10 am to 6.30 pm, offering the possibility to safely visit the Studios exhibitions, created and promoted by Istituto Luce-Cinecitta: the permanent displays of Cinecittà Shows Off, Felliniana and MIAC – Italian Museum of Moving Images.
+Cinecittà once again welcomes fans of the Seventh Art every day (except Tuesday) from 10 am to 6.30 pm, offering the possibility to safely visit the Studios exhibitions, created and promoted by Istituto Luce-Cinecitta: the permanent displays of Cinecittà Shows Off, Felliniana and MIAC – Italian Museum of Moving Images.

 In doing so, the rest of Cinecittà’s heritage has also become accessible again: the 40 hectares of space, monumental open-air sets and broad swathe of parkland decorated with original scenic elements like Venusia, the huge woman’s head used in Federico Fellini’s Casanova.

 The visit itself is divided into two different experiences: the open-air tour lead by specialist guides to the outdoor permanent sets of Ancient Rome, Temple of Jerusalem and Florence in 1400s and the self-guided visit through the film clips, costumes and interactive displays about the professions of film-making inside the original buildings along a “one-way” route indicated by the exhibition signage.
 This entertainment offer has seen its public approval rating continue to grow over the years, now registering permanently over 90,000 visitor presences.